cn205000/IT-Portfolio/OSTicket/Installation/readme.md

 ## Step 1️⃣: Create a Resource Group

+>📌 *Why?* A resource group keeps all related resources (VMs, storage, network) organized under one container in Azure.

 1. In the Azure Portal, navigate to **Resource Groups**.
 2. Click **Create**, enter a name, choose a region, then click **Review + Create** → **Create**.